Key takeaways

 30 minutes with our payments lead, a look at your auth rate and decline breakdown, and a prioritized list of what to fix first.

-Why payments are different from any other feature
+Why payments break differently from other features

 Edge cases are statistical certainties.
 At 100,000 transactions a month, the 0.01% edge case ships ten production incidents.
 Your test plan has to cover currencies, 3DS cancellations, network timeouts, gateway 5xx responses, webhook duplication, webhook reordering and partial refunds — or production finds them for you.